krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 and help us understand the dynamics of a system of presence.

-First we will develop fundamental tools that help us establish a uniform sense of place and direction of the system evolution, tha scales from the local to global timescales.
-While convergence and divergence establish this for longer timescales, these concepts are somewhat unwieldy and inapplicable when the system is operating far from equilibrium, and we need some better tools to navigate in this complementary region.
+First we will develop fundamental tools that help us establish a uniform sense of place and direction of the system evolution, that scales from the local to global timescales.

+While convergence and divergence establish this at the macro scale, these concepts are somewhat unwieldy and inapplicable when the system is operating far from equilibrium, and we need some better tools to navigate in this complementary region.

-We will show how to detect emerging patterns in this evolution that reveal the
-*direction* in which the system is moving—and just as importantly, how to
-detect when that direction is *changing*.
+We will show how to detect emerging patterns in this evolution that reveal the *direction* in which the system is moving—and just as importantly, how to detect when that direction is *changing*.

 These are essential capabilities for building mechanisms that can steer system behavior in a desired direction—toward convergence or divergence of presence density.

 ### A phase space representation of the presence invariant

-So now that we know presence accumulates over timescales according to a
+In the previous section, we showed that the accumulation of presence density across timescales operates via deterministic rules - the presence accumulation recurrence.
+This was specified entirely in terms of the changes in presence density across time and time-scales.

-deterministic rule, let's assemble some machinery that gives us a sense of the
-*direction* in which the system as a whole is moving.
-For this, it is useful to
-construct an alternate view of the entries in this matrix using our favorite
+Let's now assemble some machinery that gives us a sense of the *direction* in which the system as a whole is moving.
+For this, it is useful to construct an alternate view of the entries in this matrix using our favorite
 tool: the presence invariant.

-We'll start by noting that the presence invariant holds for every entry in the
+We'll start by noting that the presence invariant holds for every entry in the accumulation matrix.
-accumulation matrix.
 Therefore, we can write:

 $$